kyohoonsim/image_quality_assessment/GMSD/readme.txt

-This is python code on GMSD.
+This is Python code on GMSD.
+I wrote Python code so that it perfectly matches the results of the Matlab code.